codein/codein.github.io/v3/content/blog/resume.md

 + Provide coaching and direction to analytics team in regard to best practices/approaches for software development, statistics and machine learning techniques.
 + Surface information from  across our health care system and to support data-driven decision making at all levels of Arnot Health system.
 + Communicates findings from exploratory and predictive data analysis broadly to Arnot Health leadership.
-+Perform market research and present quantitative analyses of health-care claim databases.
++ Perform market research and present quantitative analyses of health-care claim databases.
 + Developed over 100 dashboards using tableau
 + Build and deployed numerous production servers using pip, virtualenv and other package managers.